 - Expected number of iterations and time interval for each iteration;

 - Optionally, Preferred time window when FL training needs to be performed.

+- Optionally, FL transmission start time indicates when FL training operation prefers to start.

+- QoS requirements(e.g. includes 5QI, QoS Characteristics) indicates the QoS requirements of the QoS flow of the FL transmission.

 - Optionally, a request for geographical distribution of the UEs.